apnadkarni/blt/man/timestamp.rst

   Formats the time that is expressed in seconds into a date/time format.
   *Seconds* is a double precision number that represents the number of seconds since the epoch (typically January 1st 1970 UTC).
-If no **--format** switch is given, the default format is used.
+If no **-format** switch is given, the default format is used.
 For example if *seconds* is "0.0", the result would be "Thu Jan 01 00:00:00 +0000 1970".

   **-format** *substString*